m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 # Intro: Engines and objects

 When I started this project I had this vague idea that it should follow an architecture of some kind.
-After some thought and experience I realized there was probably no good definition of what that even meant.
+After some thought and experience I realized I didn't know what that even meant or if it made any sense.
 Let me take a moment to ponder about it here.

-First of all, it's difficult to define exactly what a game engine even is.
+First of all, it's difficult to define exactly what a game engine is in the first place.
 The best-known ones sold as products of their own, like Unity, Unreal and Godot, are huge suites of reusable tools for every aspect of game production.
 Everything from physics libraries to graphical editing tools is considered part of the package that is the engine.
 On the other hand, many games have tools and background libraries built specifically for them.